-Ed 450 Gifted Education: Introduction

-An introduction to gifted education including definition of areas of giftedness, identification, curriculum modes, program organization, parent involvement, attitudes concerning giftedness, evaluation of student performance.
+- Ed 442 Montessori Geography and Science 5 credits Study of the world, flora, fauna and people through concrete materials, supervised practice. (spring) - Ed 450 Gifted Education: Introduction 3 credits An introduction to gifted education including definition of areas of giftedness, identification, curriculum modes, program organization, parent involvement, attitudes concerning giftedness, evaluation of student performance.

-Ed 451 Gifted Education: Workshop I

-Current issues in gifted education including, identification procedures, right brain/left brain research, evaluation of the gifted student and a sharing forum on giftedness.
-Prerequisite: Ed 450.

-Ed 452 Gifted Education: Workshop II

-Curriculum for the gifted including differentiating the curriculum, gifted student and the arts, counseling the gifted student and a sharing forum on giftedness.
-Prerequisite: Ed 450.

-Ed 500 Introduction to Research and Graduate Study 3 credits

-Introduction to research skills and literature in students' fields.
+- Ed 451 Gifted Education: Workshop I 3 credits Current issues in gifted education including, identification procedures, right brain/left brain research, evaluation of the gifted student and a sharing forum on giftedness.
+Prerequisite: Ed 450. - Ed 452 Gifted Education: Workshop II 3 credits Curriculum for the gifted including differentiating the curriculum, gifted student and the arts, counseling the gifted student and a sharing forum on giftedness.
+Prerequisite: Ed 450. - Ed 500 Introduction to Research and Graduate Study 3 credits Introduction to research skills and literature in students' fields.
 Includes an orientation to graduate studies.
-Ordinarily taken as first graduate course. (fall, winter, spring, summer)

-Ed 501 Philosophy of Education

-credits

-Philosophical foundations of education and related fields. (fall, winter, summer)

-Ed 503 Comparative Education

-Investigation and comparison of the leading national and cultural systems of education of the world. (spring, summer)
+Ordinarily taken as first graduate course. (fall, winter, spring, summer) - Ed 501 Philosophy of Education 3 credits Philosophical foundations of education and related fields. (fall, winter, spring, summer) - Ed 502 Use of Computers for Educational Leaders 3 credits Basic Computer Literacy for educators, including a review of the research on the effectiveness of various types of computer based education programs, the history of computers in education, the evaluation of hardware and software, and the ethics of computer use.
+Includes site visits to various computer centers. - Ed 503 Comparative Education 3 credits Investigation and comparison of the leading national and cultural systems of education of the world. (spring, summer)

-Ed 504 Evaluation of Educational Programs

-Formal assessment strategies for educational programs, products and processes, including goals and outcomes. (spring)
+Ed 504 Evaluation of Educational Programs 3 credits Formal assessment strategies for educational programs, products and processes, including goals and outcomes. (spring)

-Ed 505 Fundamentals of Research Design

-Statistical techniques, research design, measurement and evaluation.
-Development of skills for critical reading of educational research.

-Ed 506 Educational Statistics

-Emphasis on utilizing the computer in solving research problems, practical and theoretical problems in conducting research.
+- Ed 505 Fundamentals of Research Design 3 credits Statistical techniques, research design, measurement and evaluation.
+Development of skills for critical reading of educational research. - Ed 506 Educational Statistics 3 credits Emphasis on utilizing the computer in solving research problems, practical and theoretical problems in conducting research.

-Ed 507 Principles of Educational Law

-Introduction to American legal system and principles affecting education.
+Ed 507 Principles of Educational Law 3 credits Introduction to American legal system and principles affecting education.
 Emphasis on constitutional, statutory, regulatory, and case precedents applicable nationally to all levels of education. (winter, summer)